Jump to main content

 Free speech, free press and transparency.
 Welcome to Sweden.

-SLU contributes to the Global Goals of Agenda 2030 by developing knowledge and capacity for sustainable management and use of natural resources.
-Since many decades, the university has extensive development research and collaborations that contribute to sustainable development also internationally.
-Here we present resources and information about SLU activities tied to Agenda 2030, with a focus on international collaboration.
+SLU contributes to the United Nations Sustainable Development Goals of Agenda 2030 by developing knowledge and capacity for the sustainable management and use of natural resources.
+For decades, the university has pursued extensive research and collaborations in a bid to contribute to international sustainable development.
+Here, you can find out more about SLU’s activities linked to Agenda 2030 with focus on international collaboration.